berzerker162/Pro-Bowl-Predictor/README.md

 # Pro-Bowl-Predictor
-This project aims to predict the likelihood that an NFL player cornerback reaches the Pro Bowl based on their performance in the NFL combine
+This project aims to predict the likelihood that an NFL player cornerback reaches the Pro Bowl based on their performance in the NFL combine.

-This is a work in progress.

 pro_bowl_scraper.py: fetches all the NFL pro bowlers from the past 20 years